 Q: DID STUDENTS RETURN TO CAMPUS TO MOVE BACK INTO THE RESIDENCE HALLS?

 A: No. Lesley University moved all classes online through the end of the Spring and Summer semesters.

 Q: ARE STUDENTS ELIGIBLE FOR A ROOM AND BOARD REFUND?

-A: We anticipate providing students with the option to select a refund or a credit for the pro-rata portion of room and board payments, accounting for the time the student is away from campus.
+Please contact us at 617.349.8760 with any questions.
+We anticipate providing students with the option to select a refund or a credit for the pro-rata portion of room and board payments, accounting for the time the student is away from campus.
 There are a number of governmental regulations and guidelines that must be taken into consideration to make sure we structure these refunds or credits properly for you so we appreciate your patience as we await guidance from the Federal government.

 Q: WHAT ABOUT STUDENT EXCHANGE AND STUDY ABROAD PROGRAMS?

 A: Our students typically participate in a variety of programs.
-Over the course of the semester, a number of programs have either canceled or recently moved online including all Lesley Exchange Partner programs.
+Over the course of the Spring semester, a number of programs were either canceled or moved online including all Lesley Exchange Partner programs.
 We have been in contact with all of our study abroad students regarding their individual circumstances to support their transition.
 International faculty-led travel courses for Spring 2020 that had not commenced prior to Spring Break were canceled.
 We are carefully considering courses planned beyond the spring semester.